VIEW OUR COMMERCIAL

 5) Get the best value price on cosmetic car insurance

 Most standard motor policies don’t offer you the option of adding on cosmetic car insurance.
 To get this extra cover, speak to a specialist broker like Easy2Insure.
-We’re an independent insurance broker and can shop around with some of the UK’s biggest insurance providers to find the exact level of cover that you need, at the best value price possible.
+We’re an independent insurance broker and can shop around some of the UK’s biggest insurance providers.
+We’ll find the exact level of cover that you need, and negotiate the best price possible.
+Our expert team can help you so you can decide if cosmetic car insurance the right choice for you.

 Call us now on 0800 9179 522 to find out more or get in touch here.